lcp Skip to Main Content

 What Does Lean Do?

 Lean can make a person feel euphoric, relaxed, drowsy, and almost detached from the body.
+It does so by sedating the body and reducing the communication between the nervous system and the brain.

 Is Lean Illegal?

-Codeine, a main component of lean, is a schedule II controlled substance, meaning it has a high potential for abuse and has limited use for medical purposes.
+Codeine, a main component of lean, is a Schedule II controlled substance, meaning it has a high potential for abuse and has limited use for medical purposes.

 Side Effects of Lean